 browse list of realtors working in Clay County

-There are 29 USDA backed residential loans in Clay county with an average loan balance of $97,550.
-Over 86% of the loans helped first time home buyers.
-Borrowers were an average age of 41 years old.
-The typical appraised home value was around $100,882.
-On average the rural home size purchased with this loan was approximately 1,642 SqFt.
+There are 116 USDA backed residential loans in Clay county with an average loan balance of $78,725.
+Over 77% of the loans helped first time home buyers.
+Borrowers were an average age of 36 years old.
+The typical appraised home value was around $80,982.
+On average the rural home size purchased with this loan was approximately 1,271 SqFt.
 Clay county applies the standard USDA income limits to determine loan eligibility.
 For a household of upto 4 people the income limit is $90,300.
 For a household of between 5 and 8 people the income limit is increased to $119,200.
-Select from the list of cities below or use the search feature to find active property listings in a city where you would like to live.

-Search listings in the cities of Clay County, AL
+Start your search for USDA loan eligible properties in the cities of Clay County, KS

 * cities most likely to have USDA loan eligible properties for sale.